Matthew Stillman: 2020 Group

-On The Corner Films
+On The Corner Films / Box To Box Films

-In 2017 Stillman became a director of On The Corner Films, a company specialising in documentaries and factual entertainment, with Asif Karpadia and James Gay Rees.
-Its productions include Diego Maradona (2019).
+In 2017 Stillman became an investor and director of On The Corner Films, with Asif Karpadia and James Gay Rees and Box To Box Films.
+The companies specialize in documentaries and factual entertainment, and their award-winning productions include Diego Maradona (2019), Drive To Survive, Full Swing, Break Point, Six Nations, Surfing and Tour de France.

+In 2024, On The Corner Films and Box To Box Films received a minority investment from Bruin Capital, an investment company focused on global sports, media and technology.

 Illuminated Content

 In 2018, in collaboration with Liev Schreiber, Stillman launched Illuminated Content, a Gotham-based venture to develop, produce and finance TV and movie projects.
-In 2019 the company produced Human Capital, and announced a collaboration with David Carver to produce The Place I Belong, a biopic of the golfer Moe Norman.
+In 2019 the company produced Human Capital, and announced a collaboration with David Carver to produce The Place I Belong, a biopic of the golfer Moe Norman and the documentary Meeting Zelenskyy in 2024.

 Other activities

 Stillman is a member of the British Academy of Film and Television Arts (Bafta).
 He is a member of Founders Forum, the community for global entrepreneurs, CEOs, and investors in the digital, media and technology sectors.

 Stillman was one of 1,280 British business leaders who signed a letter backing Britain Stronger In Europe on the eve of the UK's 2016 referendum on EU membership.

-In 2000 The Hollywood Reporter named Stillman in its International Power 50 list of the "biggest power players" in global entertainment and media.

 Filmography (selected)

 Personal life

 In 2004, Stillman married Katherine Driver, a manager and producer who is sister of the actress Minnie Driver.
 They live in London.

 Stillman enjoys cycling and appreciates the clothes of designers such as Acne and John Pearse.
-The fashion website Mr Porter includes him in its Style Council, a directory of "the world’s best connected men".
-Stillman is a director of the Czech cancer charity, the Pink Bubble Foundation.
+The fashion website Mr Porter includes him in its Style Council, a directory of "the world’s best-connected men".
+Stillman is a director of the children’s cancer charity, the Pink Bubble Foundation.